queilawithaQ/lightning/README.md

 The second docker image is [elementsproject/lightning](https://hub.docker.com/r/elementsproject/lightningd/) (from this [Dockerfile](Dockerfile)), it is meant to be used inside docker-compose.

+If you build the image yourself, you can use the build arg `DEVELOPER=1` to build cligthning in developer mode.

 It has the following environment variable:

 * `EXPOSE_TCP` default to false, if true, use expose c-lightning on port 9835.
 (Use this only for testing)